fictioncoach/fictioncoach.github.io/_posts/2018-06-01-how-to-write-a-good-story.md

 Your voice.

 You can be clean like Rowling or you can be cool like Stephen King.
-Either way, [your voice must deliver the story, not stand in its way](#).
+Either way, your voice must deliver the story, not stand in its way.

 **Your writing voice will also communicate about how literate you are and how well you can invoke feelings and memories at the snap of the fingers.** The best writers carry that ability and they perfect it with every book they write and publish.

 Remember, **to have a strong writing voice, you need to read from multiple genres.** Not just fantasy or science fiction.

-## Ok, these checkpoints help me out.
+## Ok, these checkpoints help.
 Now what?

-You need to get your favorite story, be it Harry Potter, The Hunger Games, David Copperfield (the book, not the illusionist) and dissect it like a professional, based on those five checkpoints you just read about.
+You need to get your favorite story, be it Harry Potter, The Hunger Games or The Shining and dissect it like a professional, based on those five checkpoints you just read about.

 Just picture yourself as the editor and analyze the story like one.